khushboo30796/language-transltr/README.md

 # language-transltr
 Software Engineering Project 2

-Problem Statement: Development of a software pplication to translate literary text from one language to another
+Problem Statement: Development of a software application to translate literary text from one language to another

 Group members:-